daar/termstyle/README.md

 ### Message helpers

-TermStyle provides several default message helpers that display a colorful message depending on the severity.
+TermStyle comes with ready-to-use helpers that print messages styled by their severity.

 ```pascal
 procedure error(const Msg: string);